 Francesco Stipo is the president of the Houston Energy Club, a nonprofit organization composed of energy experts and executives based in the city of Houston.

 Previously, he served as president of the United States Association of the Club of Rome, the American branch of a global think tank, and was a member of the Club of Rome between 2011 and 2014.
-He is now president emeritus and a Board member of the USA Club of Rome.
+At the completion of his term he received the honorary title of president emeritus.

 He is an associate of the Brussels Energy Club, and a member of the National Press Club in Washington D.C.